What is Meditation?

 4) Becoming one with the image in your mind.

 These steps are as simple as they sound – but like all things worth mastering, each one can be devilishly difficult.
+Because of the focus they provide, essential oils for meditation can help greatly.
 I have no intention of writing an an extensive instruction on meditation here – but if you need some advice by all means contact me.
-What I will do though, is to provide a very, very elementary introduction to the simplest position and practise.
+What I will do though, is to provide a very, very elementary introduction to the simplest position and practice.

 The Simplest Meditation Position

 Choose a quiet space with dim light where you won’t be disturbed.
 Remember to switch off ALL electronic equipment that may disturb you.
 Sit in a chair – head up, back straight, knees together, hands on knees, eyes closed.
 DON’T SLOUCH!
 As with all meditation positions it’s important to remain semi-rigid and alert to the tendency to ‘relax’ – which you really must not do.
-With practise you will be able to ignore any distracting signals that your body sends you.
+With practice you will be able to ignore any distracting signals that your body sends you.
 One great teacher called this position “The God”.
+If you have a strong essential oil (see below for details) in your diffuser when you are doing this, it will help to keep your mind focused and clear.
+This is the first benefit of using essential oils for meditation.

-Breathing practise has very well understood functions in meditation.
+Breathing practice has very well understood functions in meditation.
 These are the key ones:-

 - Using breathing as a means to focus and control the mind